statisticsnorway/cra-template-dapla-react-app/README.md

 _Coming soon!_

 #### Things to remember
-Even though this type of setup for a new project skips alot of configuration and setup there are still some small things you have to change or add in your new project.
+Even though this type of setup for a new project skips a lot of configuration and setup there are still some small things you have to change or add in your new project.

 Some important properties are still missing from the `package.json`-file of your newly created project and should be